tangentsoft/pidp8i/README.md

-One of the features systemd gives us is the ability to set the script to run as "user" service rather than as a system-wide service, which means you no longer need the `sudo` prefix on commands to start, stop, restart, and query the service, but you do need to tell it you're speaking of a user-level service:
+One of the features systemd gives us is the ability to set the script to run as "user" service rather than as a system-wide service, which means you no longer need the `sudo` prefix on commands to start, stop, restart, and query the service, but you do need to tell it you're referring to a user-level service, not a system-level one:

     $ systemctl --user start pidp8i
     $ systemctl --user stop pidp8i
     $ systemctl --user restart pidp8i
     $ systemctl --user status pidp8i

-You can start the service in a one-shot mode without involving systemd, if the service is currently stopped:

-    $ pidp8i start

-This is the same old `pidp8i` script.
-It just takes an optional "start" argument now to start the service in the background.
-The systemd unit file calls this for you, if the service is enabled at system boot, as it will be by default.
+The service is set to start at boot, as before.

-To disable it so you can run something else against the PiDP-8/I front panel hardware instead, such as Deeper Thought 2:
+To disable the service so you can run something else against the PiDP-8/I front panel hardware instead, such as Deeper Thought 2:

+    $ systemctl --user stop pidp8i
     $ systemctl --user disable pidp8i

 If you install this release on a system that has the old SysV init